Updated March 2019

 By now you must be saying, “how durable can this thing be?”
 “I have light bulbs in the house that go out all the time!”
 I get it, I had the same concerns.

-I’ve used mine for over 4 years, all over the world.
+I’ve used mine for over 6 years, all over the world.
 From backpacking, mountain biking, and bouncing around in my aluminum motorcycle panniers, I have yet to kill mine.
-I have many friends that use them as well and are still going strong.
+I have many friends that use them as well and all are still going strong.

 Whether it’s a good thing or not, electronics have slowly crept their way into our off-grid excursions.
 With that comes risk, the risk of stuff breaking.
 We are relying on our phones instead of a compass and map.
 And now water purification!